 Early in 1870 Governor Frederick Weld commissioned surveyor John Forrest to make a careful examination of the pastoral possibilities of the unseen country inland from the Great Australian Bight.
 This transcontinental expedition would approximate Eyre’s epic 1841 journey.

-No one had reached Western Australia since Eyre’s trip 30 years before, except by sea.
-Prospects of Federation made it desirable to find a land route and establish settlements along the way if possible.
+No one had reached Western Australia since Eyre’s trip 30 years previously, except by sea.
+Prospects of Federation, though years into the future, was just one of imperatives to find a land route between the two colonies.

 Forrest planned that the schooner Adur be sent to Israelite Bay and Eucla with reserve supplies and wait until the overland party arrived.